git4dcc/RTB_SamacSys/README.md

 Kicad Project Library

 This library is required and referenced by all my RTB Kicad projects.
+The library just by itself has no use.<br>
 The library was created using [SamacSys Library Loader](https://www.samacsys.com/).

 Please create the following directory structure,